 BEDFORD REGIONAL WATER AUTHORITY, VA

-A long-time customer of SEMS Technologies, Bedford Regional Water Authority is always looking for ways to improve their operations.
-When Cartegraph acquired SEMS in early 2020, the forward-thinking team decided to transition to Cartegraph’s cloud-based operations management software.
+A long-time customer of SEMS Technologies, Bedford Regional Water Authority is always looking for ways to improve its operations.
+When Cartegraph acquired SEMS in early 2020, the forward-thinking team decided to transition to Cartegraph’s cloud-based operations management software, which is powered by AWS.
 They’re using Cartegraph to manage a number of distribution and collection assets, complete work orders through the mobile app and track key metrics for all of their reporting needs.

 UNIVERSITY OF NOTRE DAME